specdb/igmspec/docs/cos_halos.rst

 Meta Data
 =========

-The additional meta data are from Table 1 and include:
+The additional meta data are from Table 1 and include the following for the HST/COS rows.

 ============  ======== =========================================
 Key           Type     Description